padrino/padrino-web/source/guides/generators.md

   destroy|false|-d|removes all generated files
 {: .excerpt--small }

-Padrino provides generator support for quickly creating new controllers within your Padrino application.
-Note that the controller tests are generated specifically tailored towards the testing framework chosen during application generation.

 Very important to note that controller generators are intended primarily to work within applications created through the Padrino application generator and that follow Padrino conventions.

 Using the controller generator is as simple as:

 ~~~ shell
 $ padrino g controller Admin
 ~~~
-{: .excerpt--code }

 If you want create a controller for a specified sub app you can:

 ~~~ shell
 $ padrino g controller Admin -a my_sub_app
 ~~~
-{: .excerpt--code }

 You can also specify desired actions to be added to your controller:

 ~~~ shell
 $ padrino g controller Admin get:index get:new post:create
 ~~~
-{: .excerpt--code }

 The controller generator will then construct the controller file within `app/controllers/admin.rb` and also a controller test file at `test/controllers/admin_controller_test.rb` according to the test framework chosen during app generation.
 A default route will also be generated mapping to name of the controller and the route name.
 For example:

 ~~~ shell
 $ padrino g controller User get:index
 ~~~
-{: .excerpt--code }

-will create a url route for :index mapping to “/user/index”
+will create a url route for `:index` mapping to `/user/index`.

 You may also specify layout, parent and provides respectively:

 ~~~ shell
 $ padrino g controller User -l global
 $ padrino g controller User -p users
 $ padrino g controller User -f :html,:json
 ~~~
-{: .excerpt--code }

-You can destroy controllers that you created via the destroy option and setting it to true. default is false.
+You can destroy controllers that you created via the destroy option and setting it to true.
+Default is false.

 ~~~ shell
 $ padrino g controller User -d
 ~~~
-{: .excerpt--code }

 This removes all created controller files.

 ---

 ## Model Generator

+Padrino provides generator support for quickly creating new models within your Padrino application.
+Note that the models (and migrations) generated are specifically tailored towards the ORM component and testing framework chosen during application generation.

 >
   Options|Default|Aliases|Description